-The world is becoming a much more unpredictable place as a result of: financial crashes and instability, increasing geopolitical instability, social and technological changes/revolutions, increasing economic and national protectionism, ageing population and multi-generational workplace…and the list goes on.
+The world is becoming a much more unpredictable place as a result of: pandemics, financial crashes and instability, increasing geopolitical instability, social and technological changes/revolutions, increasing economic and national protectionism, ageing population and multi-generational workplace…and the list goes on.

 1. Employer Value Proposition (EVP).
 Some things never change.
 The EVP has always been and still remains the hallmark of an irresistible brand message, according to the Employer Branding Global Trends Study Report, with ‘Defining EVPs’ still considered to be the most effective employer branding initiative.
 So, spend plenty of time trying to establish and communicate the key qualities that make you different, and stand out from the crowd.

 2. Honesty.
 Many employees remain emotionally scarred as a result of the broken promises and the lack of communication that can occur during the often necessary restructuring that will occur coming out of this global pandemic.
 Trust has, therefore, been eroded and it is unsurprising that the Employer Branding Survey from Randstad shows that 78 percent of workers value honesty in employers above all else.
 Does your employee brand messaging espouse honesty?

 3. Reliable and Secure.
 As a result of an expected period of job insecurity and market instability that goes hand-in-hand with the recovery, it should not come as a surprise to you that 71 percent of employees prioritize reliability and security in their potential employers.
 Do your employer brand messages espouse reliability and security?